theGuffa/DistributedMandelbrotGraphics/README.md

 Fetaures:
 - Mouse and keyboard shortcuts to quickly explore the mandelbrot set.
 - Responsive interface that lets you zoom, pan and choose colors while the image is calculated.
-- Ability to use a worker application running on other computers in the network.
+- Ability to use a worker application running on other computers in a network.
 - A set of common screen and image sizes to use for the target image.
 - Many color sets to choose from.
 - A color offset to adjust how color sets are used.